-Hip Bursitis web based movie
+Hip Bursitis Pain

 The bony prominence of the hip is called greater trochanter and is present on the outer side of the upper thigh bone or femur.
 The bursa overlying it is called trochanteric bursa.
 Another bursa is located towards the groin region and is called iliopsoas bursa.
 Bursitis of the trochanteric bursa is more common than that of iliopsoas bursa.